-Poverty inevitably throws its hardest punch to vulnerable groups like women or children.
+Poverty inevitably throws its hardest punch on vulnerable groups like women or children.
 These groups have since become the focus of government programs and charities that aim to protect these demographics.
-But people too often forget the elderly, another vulnerable group.
+However, people too often forget the elderly, another vulnerable group.

 Elderly poverty is a very real threat, even in developed nations like Australia.
 In fact, almost a third of Australians on pension live in poverty.
 The poverty rate for all of Australia’s elderly aged 65 and up is 19.5% and this number increases to 28.7% in groups over 75.
 With such shockingly high numbers, the question is, how is Australia neglecting its elderly?

 In 2016, an OECD report found that Australia spends more than 50% less of its GDP on pensions than other OECD countries.
 In fact, only 3.5% of the country’s GDP goes toward providing people with a pension.
 That leaves elderly people on a pension that is less than the median household income for Australia.
 The annual payment for one person is around $22,000.
 Considering the relatively high cost of living in Australia, this amount leaves many in need.
 The Australian government has ignored calls to raise pensions so far with pensions rates dropping or remaining stagnant since 2002.

 Elderly people in Australia are especially at risk to fall into poverty.
 With so many people past the age of retirement and unable to work, they must depend on Australia’s unreasonably low pension to live.
 Aging is already a stressful process that, combined with financial stress and housing insecurity, becomes overwhelming.